yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/connect-to-clusters.md

 ## Connect via Client Shell

 You can connect to your YugabyteDB cluster using the YugabyteDB [ysqlsh](../../../admin/ysqlsh) and [ycqlsh](../../../admin/ycqlsh) client shells installed on your computer.

+You can download and install the YugabyteDB Client Shell and connect to your database by following the steps below for either YSQL or YCQL.

 Before you can connect using a client shell, you need to have an IP allow list or VPC peer set up.
 Refer to [Assign IP Allow Lists](add-connections/).